Radiology Electives

 Diagnostic Neuroradiology

-This elective will acquaint the student with the fundamentals of diagnostic Neuroradiology with exposure to CT, MRI, imaging techniques, head, neck and spine biopsies, diagnostic angiography, myelography, and percutaneous diagnostic procedures (biopsies, etc.).
-More info >
+This elective will acquaint the student with the fundamentals of diagnostic Neuroradiology with exposure to CT, MRI and plain film imaging of the brain, head, neck and spine, myelography, and percutaneous diagnostic procedures (biopsies, etc.).

 Nuclear Medicine